sishii1214/sishii1214.github.io/books.md

 <summary>Abelian Varieties by D. Mumford.</summary>

-I organize the reading seminar on Mumford's AV at Keio since 2024.08.
-I think the (unpublished) manuscript of Edixhoven-Moonen-van der Geer's AV is also great.
+I organize the reading seminar at Keio since 2024.08.

+The (unpublished) manuscript of Edixhoven-Moonen-van der Geer's AV is also great.

 </details>